-For the past couple of years several, clients have asked me to conduct mock FDA inspections in order to prepare them for a potential FDA inspection.
-In fact, I am writing from Shanghai, China where I am conducting a mock FDA inspection for a medical device client with another auditor from the company’s business unit in the USA.
+For the past couple of years, several clients have asked me to conduct mock FDA inspections to prepare them for a potential FDA inspection.
+I am writing from Shanghai, China, where I am conducting a mock FDA inspection for a medical device client with another auditor from the company’s business unit in the USA.

-The mock FDA inspections I conduct are actually internal audits and technically not an inspection, because inspectors are looking for nonconformities and I am looking for conformity with the FDA regulations (i.e., 21 CFR 820, 21 CFR 803 and 21 CFR 806).
+The mock FDA inspections I conduct are internal audits and technically not an inspection because inspectors are looking for nonconformities, and I am looking for conformity with the FDA regulations (i.e., 21 CFR 820, 21 CFR 803 and 21 CFR 806).
 Inspections are conducted by FDA investigators that are conducting an inspection in accordance with the FDA QSIT manual (http://www.fda.gov/ICECI/Inspections/InspectionGuides/ucm074883.htm).
-I use the process approach to conduct audits of the 4 major quality systems that FDA inspectors focus on during an FDA inspection, but as an auditor I have several advantages that an inspector doesn’t.
+I use the process approach to conduct audits of the four major quality systems that FDA inspectors focus on during an FDA inspection.
+Still, as an auditor, I have several advantages that an inspector doesn’t.

 - I can evaluate auditees and coach them on how to respond to an FDA inspector more effectively.

 - I can teach my client’s internal auditors and management team how to use internal audits and Notified Body audits as practice for their next FDA inspection.

 - I can avoid any area that my client wants me to and focus on areas of concern.

 - I can help my client identify the most likely product or product family to be targeted by the FDA.

 - I can give my client advice and help them implement corrective actions.